LLLBK/AI-Debate-Test2/README.md

 ### Mock Services
 `examples/mock_participant.py` accepts environment variables `MOCK_ROLE` (`debater`, `judge`, or `host`) and `MOCK_PERSONA` to simulate responses.
 Use it when experimenting without live LLM credentials.

+## Live Timeline Streaming
+- `POST /api/debate/stream` now streams newline-delimited `data: {...}` events (Server-Sent Events compatible).
+Each event includes a `type` field (`host_interlude`, `debate_turn`, `judge_vote`, `complete`, `error`) plus the relevant payload.
+- A new `assignments` event is emitted before the first speech so the UI (or your own client) can display which persona drew the affirmative/negative roles in real time.
+- The browser UI consumes this stream to render host banter, speeches, and judge ballots in real time, so you can watch the debate unfold instead of waiting for the final `DebateResponse`.
+- You can still call `/api/debate/start` for the legacy “run to completion” behaviour if you prefer batch processing or scripting.

 ## Saving Debate Results
 - When you click “保存本场辩论” in the UI or call `/api/debate/save`, the backend writes a JSON snapshot under `saved_debates/<timestamp>_<slug>.json`.